getappmap/install-action/README.md

 ## Examples

 Set the `project-type` to ensure the AppMap library is installed via the correct package manager.
+Commit the installation changes to your project.

 ```
+- uses: actions/checkout@v4
+  with:
+    ref: ${{ github.event.pull_request.head.ref }}

+...
+Install programming language and package manager

 - name: Install AppMap tools
   uses: getappmap/install-action@v1
   with:
     project-type: bundler
+- name: Commit changes
+  uses: EndBug/add-and-commit@v9
 ```

-If your project alrady has the AppMap software libraries and configuration files installed, use `install-appmap-library: false` to skip the install of the libraries and only install the CLI tools which are required for later steps:
+If your project is already configured for AppMap, use `install-appmap-library: false` to skip the install of the libraries and only install the CLI tools which are required for later steps:

 ```
 - name: Install AppMap tools